salty-spittoon/Xaeros-Minimap-Waypoint-File/README.md

 # Xaeros-Minimap-Waypoints

+Xaero's Minimap waypoints for Salty Spittoon.
+Copy folder, "XaeroWaypoints" to .minecraft

-Unzip into \.minecraft (This will overwrite previously made waypoints on the server!)
+(This will overwrite previously made waypoints on the server!)